commintern/commintern.github.io/love.md

 I am very happy every day just becasue I can see her anytime I want.

-She is lovely, vivid and energetic.
+She is lovely, vivaciously and energetic.

 We both believe that out relationship can last forever.